MrTurtleW/OJ/LeetCode/85. Maximal Rectangle - DP/solution.md

  * It is a little bit tricky for initializing and updating left and right array
  * for initialization:
- * we know initially, height array contains all 0, so according to the definition of left and right array, left array should contains all 0, and right array should contain all n - 1
+ * we know initially, height array contains all 0, so according to the definition of left and right array, left array should contains all 0, and right array should contain all n - 1 ( >= height)
  * for updating left and right, it is kind of tricky to understand...
  *     ==============================================================
  *     Here is the code for updating left array, we scan from left to right